vercel-labs/lead-agent/README.md

 ### Workflow durable execution with `use workflow`

-This project uses [Vercel Workflows](https://useworkflow.dev) to kick off a workflow that runs the agent, qualification, and other actions.
+This project uses [Workflow DevKit](https://useworkflow.dev) to kick off a workflow that runs the agent, qualification, and other actions.

 ### AI-Powered Qualification